 We hope this site will continue to be a valuable resource for you and welcome any suggestions you may have.
 Welcome to La Salle County!

-La Salle County Clerk, Margarita A. Esqueda, reminds voters that photo identification will now be required for voting in person.
+La Salle County Clerk, Margarita A. Esqueda, would once again like to remind voters that photo identification is required for voting in person.

-“In La Salle County we are working to make sure our voters understand the new ID requirements and have all the information they need to cast their ballots,” said Esqueda.
+“We are working to make sure all voters understand the new ID requirements and have all the information they need to cast their ballots,” said Esqueda.